 I'm really talking about open source architecture in application development, leveraging a global community of experts and the most innovative and proven software components available.
-It’s about shifting from the resource-intensive requirements of custom-coding applications from scratch to a methodology more suitable for reducing costs and accelerating development timelines.
+It’s about shifting from the resource-intensive requirements of custom-coding applications from scratch to a methodology more suitable for reducing costs and accelerating development timelines, called modular programming.

 But building a house has its complexities, and consequences to an ill-constructed home can be dire.
 Your house can be structurally weak, security can fail, heat and sound can leak out, and the whole thing can just flood, or burn down in one brief instant due to faulty utilities.
 Let alone the risk of damage or theft from malicious intruders.

 When using open source code to develop your applications, remember these risks, because it falls on you to perform proper open source application analysis to safeguard your application.
 Check out my next article exploring the best-practices and standards for analyzing open source software to enhance application security and reduce the risk of vulnerability exploitation.